Rider Capacity Limits Update

 Regular bus schedules are being operated, passenger limits are in place, and fares are required to ride.

 We've made some changes so service may look a bit different.

 - Buses are equipped with plexiglass partitions between the bus operator and the farebox to help protect riders and the bus operators

 - Cloth face coverings are required for all riders

 - Exiting through the rear door is recommended

-- Customer Service, located at the Downtown Transit Center, is open but the lobby is not open as a passenger waiting area
+- The Temporarily Relocated Customer Service Office, located at 517 W 7th Ave., Ste. #200 is open but the lobby is not open as a waiting area

 - Operators are screened at the beginning and end of each shift

 People Mover shares the community's concerns about COVID-19, also known as the Coronavirus.
 Our top priority is the safety and well-being of those in our community, including our riders and employees.